CHEM-PHYS-X684/python-package-best-practices/_episodes/11-distribution.md

 environment.
 What does this mean?
-More importantly, what does it have to do with letting other people do `pip install molecool` and get my package automatically downloaded from "the cloud"?
+More importantly, what does it have to do with letting other people do `pip install my_repo` and get my package automatically downloaded from "the cloud"?

 Setuptools is not the only package for configuring and building Python